Tube Amplifier Startup Procedure

 Turn the Power switch ON.

-If the light bulb burns near its rated brightness a bad preamp tube or miswired socket is shorting the heater circuit.
+If the light bulb burns near its rated brightness a bad preamp tube or miswired socket is shorting the heater circuit (with Standby switch open only heater voltage should be on the tube socket).

 Turn the Standby switch ON.